Skatterman

-Stacy Landis, better known by his stage name Skatterman (pronounced Scātterman), is an American rapper from Kansas City, Missouri.
+Stacy Landis, better known by his stage name Skatterman, is an American rapper from Kansas City, Missouri.

 Biography

 Starting as a teen, the syllable spitter knocked out hits with different groups, starting with Southside Rollers in 1999.
-In high school, Skatterman met rapper Snug Brim, and the two became longtime collaborators.
+Skatterman met rapper Snug Brim in high school, and the two became longtime collaborators.
 When their 2001 album “Worth a Million” caught the attention of Tech N9ne and his label Strange Music, the duo signed on with Strange for a successful, seven-year run.